Skip to content

 • Blue-green deployments eliminate downtime during updates

 This shift reduces upgrade risk dramatically.
-But it also means your team needs to stay current with feature announcements and plan adoption windows — you can’t ignore updates for years like you could with on-prem.
+But it also means your team needs to stay current with feature announcements and plan adoption windows.
+You can’t ignore updates for years like you could with on-prem.
+Fair enough trade.
+You give up procrastination, you get stability.

 FAQ